vshang/L1EGRateStudies/README.md

 scramv1 b -j 8

 ```
 Then, assuming all is well in your enviroment, you will need to copy some auto-generated python files and checkout this repository.
 These auto-generated python files need to be included in the user code which is sent with farmed out jobs (Specific to HT Condor/UWisconsin).
+The auto-generated files are found by CMSSW sucessfully when you run jobs locally.

 ```bash
 cp ../cfipython/slc6_amd64_gcc472/Geometry/TrackerGeometryBuilder/tracker*.py Geometry/TrackerGeometryBuilder/python/